What Is Multiple Sclerosis?

 Are Multiple Sclerosis Treatments Expensive?

 Treatments that can lessen symptoms of MS while slowing the progression of the disease can be expensive.
-Avonex, a drug taken once a week for MS via injections into the muscle can cost almost $4,000 per month or $47,000 per year.
-Tysabri can cost as much as $43,000 per year, and Gilenya can cost as much as $54,000 per year.
+Avonex, a drug taken once a week for MS via injections into the muscle can cost over $7,200 per month or over $86,000 per year.
+Tysabri and Gilenya can cost over $100,000 per year.
 As you can see, the treatments for MS can be expensive, however, can make a significant difference among those with MS regarding how quickly their disease progresses and how bad the symptoms are.

 Can Your Insurance Company Deny Treatment for Your Multiple Sclerosis?